-Gumtree is quite similar to sites like eBay, but with a few differences.
+Gumtree is quite similar to sites like eBay and eBay alternative, but with a few differences.
 You can post ads for anything you would like, products and services, in any category.
 The statistics are impressive, more than 50 million views per month and over 1 million sales per week.
 There are also value-added ways to promote your ads on the site.
 For instance, paid for banners.

 But there must be some downsides too.
 Sadly Gumtree is not available globally.
-Unlike other sites like eBay, to use to its full extent you have to be using it from the following countries or regions:
+Unlike other sites like eBay and eBay alternative, to utilize its full extent you have to be using it from the following countries or regions:

 - South Africa.

 What about prices?
 Gumtree is mostly free but their pricing policy cannot be simplified and presented in one or two sentences.
 All you have to know is that prices depend on which category you’re posting in and the location you’re posting from.
 For more details feel free to read through their article.

 Gumtree is a great rival to eBay on the certain markets.
 So it is a great alternative to eBay.
 Here are some positive and negative aspects of Gumtree comparing to eBay